xcomart/jdbgen/docs/README.md

 }
 ```

-This template will generate below code:
+then will generate below code:
 ```java
 /**
  * Music Album Model class